adambhere/oss-review-toolkit/docs/GettingStarted.md

       revision: "73f2b3c319af82fd8e490d40dd89a15951069b0d"
 ```

-To use the curations file pass it to the `--package-curations-file` option of the `analyzer`:
+To use the curations file pass it to the `--package-curations-file` option of the *Analyzer*:

 ```
 analyzer/build/install/analyzer/bin/analyzer -i [input-path] -o [output-path] --package-curations-file [curations-file-path]
 ```

-In future we will integrate [ClearlyDefined](https://clearlydefined.io/) as a source for curated metadata.
+In future, we will integrate [ClearlyDefined](https://clearlydefined.io/) as a source for curated metadata.
 Until then,
 and also for curations for internal packages that cannot be published, the curations file can be used.